SyedMuhammadOsama/Zgrab2-Modified/README.md

 ingreslock
 ```

-These moduls may be not working as expacted, you can freely change the code to try your logic.
+These modules may not function as expected, allowing you the freedom to modify the code to test your own logic.

 The primary objective of this modified version is to offer a cost-effective alternative to Nmap, which can be employed for commercial use without incurring licensing fees or restrictions.